greghorne/TFD/README.md

     * https://www.cityoftulsa.org/apps/opendata/tfd_dispatch.jsn

-* Tested on Chrome & Brave
+* Tested on macOS: Chrome & Brave

 * To execute: https://rawgit.com/greghorne/TFD/master/index.html
     - There are 2 options that may be added to the URL as parameters to override default settings